What is Corporation Tax?

 Corporation tax is the tax that a business pays on its profits.
 The actual rate varies from 20% to 21%, depending on the level of profits.
 As with many other taxes, it is complex, so it is unnecessary to go into details here.
 However, it should be remembered that it is the duty of the directors to file accounts and report profits accurately so the correct amount of tax can be levied.
 Your accountant should file a CT600 return within 12 months of your year end.
 Again, if your accountant fails to do this properly, it is still your responsibility.

-It has been the Government's aim to cut corporation tax to 17%, from the current 19%. but the Pandemic has meant that it will now be raised for larger firms to 25% in 2023
+It was the Government's aim to cut corporation tax to 17%, from the current 19%. but the Pandemic has meant that it will now be raised for larger firms to 25% in 2023

 What should you do if you can't pay Corporation Tax in time?